 Long Wittenham Pre-School first opened its doors in 1970 and has since become a key part of village life.
 Operating out of the village hall in the heart of the community, we allow a maximum of 24 children per session and each child has a key-worker to ensure that they get the individual attention and support they need.
 We follow the guidelines of 1 adult to 4 children (under 3 years old) and 1 adult to 8 children (3-5 years old).
 Find out more about our Team.

-We run Forest School sessions every Thursday morning.
-Our nearby Forest School site offers a fantastic opportunity for children to explore the outdoors and to gain independence.
+We run woodland adventure sessions every Thursday morning.
+Our nearby woodland site offers a fantastic opportunity for children to explore the outdoors and to gain independence.
 These sessions are very popular and are thoroughly enjoyed by all.

 We are OFSTED registered (number EY489287) and consistently get an overall GOOD rating.
 We have recently changed our OFSTED registration number, and you can read our inspection reports under our old number on the OFSTED website.